Overview

 Palliative care is considered an essential component of the public health response to the COVID-19 pandemic, with the World Health Assembly including palliative care in their COVID-19 resolution (WHO 2020b).
 However, the pandemic also poses a number of issues to the delivery and quality of palliative care, such as limited financial and human resources, access to palliative care medication, and isolation due to social distancing measures (WHO 2020c).

 The Australian Government has responded to the impacts of the COVID-19 pandemic as the effects and outcomes have become better understood.
 In March 2020, Medicare-subsidised telehealth services were expanded to allow Australians to access health services from home or place of care and help limit the potential exposure of patients and health practitioners to the virus.
-This included new temporary MBS items which could be used by palliative care service providers, among other specialists, to provide telehealth services, either by videoconference or by telephone, as a substitution for existing face to face MBS consultation services (DoH, 2020).
+This included new temporary MBS items which could be used by palliative care service providers, among other specialists, to provide telehealth services, either by videoconference or by telephone, as a substitution for existing face to face MBS consultation services (Department of Health 2020).

 It will be some time before we fully understand the impact of the COVID-19 pandemic on the delivery of palliative care, for both clinicians and their patients.
 It is hoped that data presented in Palliative Care Services in Australia, particularly time series data, will help to understand these impacts and plan for future events.